 • If the examination seems to be taking too long, the Custos may allow a short break to be taken from the defense proceedings.

 • The Opponent concludes the examination by rising and providing a summarised opinion of the dissertation.
 The Respondent rises and listens to the opinion while standing.
-The Opponent states whether the dissertation can be accepted or not, such as in the following manner: “With respect to the dissertation and the defense, I am hereby able to recommend to the Faculty Council that the dissertation be accepted for its aim.”
+The Opponent states whether the dissertation can be accepted or not, such as in the following manner: “With respect to the dissertation and the defense, I am hereby able to recommend to the Head of Department that the dissertation be accepted for its aim.”

 • Still standing, the Respondent thanks the Opponent for their comments.
 Then, the Opponent and Respondent take their seats.